-- It’s multi-process and multi-threaded: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores with one process.
-The file corpus is automatically shared and improved between the fuzzing threads.
+- It’s multi-process and multi-threaded: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores with a single supervising process.
+The file corpus is automatically shared and improved between the fuzzing threads and fuzzed processes.

 - It’s blazingly fast when in the persistent fuzzing mode).
 A simple/empty LLVMFuzzerTestOneInput function can be tested with up to 1mo iterations per second on a relatively modern CPU (e.g. i7-6700K)

 - Has a solid track record of uncovered security bugs: the only (to the date) vulnerability in OpenSSL with the critical score mark was discovered by honggfuzz.
 See the Trophies paragraph for the summary of findings to the date

 - Uses low-level interfaces to monitor processes (e.g. ptrace under Linux).
 As opposed to other fuzzers, it will discover and report hijacked/ignored signals (intercepted and potentially hidden by signal handlers)

 - Easy-to-use, feed it a simple corpus directory (can even be empty) and it will work its way up expanding it utilizing feedback-based coverage metrics

 - Supports several (more than any other coverage-based feedback-driven fuzzer) hardware-based (CPU: branch/instruction counting, Intel BTS, Intel PT) and software-based feedback-driven fuzzing methods known from other fuzzers (libfuzzer, afl)

 - Works (at least) under GNU/Linux, FreeBSD, Mac OS X, Windows/CygWin and Android

 - Supports the persistent fuzzing mode (long-lived process calling a fuzzed API repeatedly) with libhfuzz/libhfuzz.a.
 More on that can be found here